 - This figurine has a coiled braid on top of her head, along with flowers in her hair.

 - The Lupita is hand painted by Mexican artisans, each detail is hand painted and each doll is initialed or signed by the artisan.

 - Lupita is a typical name in Mexico, thus the name Lupita was given to each figurine.

-- Najaco dolls are created in Tonalá, Jalisco.
+- Najaco dolls are made in Tonalá, Jalisco.
 In 1992, the family was looking for a way to depict Mexican people doing daily chores (especially women) while in their typical outfits.

-- Please note: these figurines are individually hand made & painted and will have slight variations one to another.
+- Please note: these figurines are hand painted and will have slight variations one to another.